What is Adopt-a-School?

 - To provide a safe place for students to have fun during the summer

-- To prevent academic “summer slide” and keep children during the summe
+- To prevent academic “summer slide” and keep children safe during the summer

 - To spark interest in STEAM subjects (Science, Technology, Engineering, Art, Math)